Mandatory Commercial Organics Recycling

 Beginning January 1, 2022, all businesses will be required to subscribe to organics recycling services under State Law Senate Bill (SB) 1383.
 Additionally, certain businesses must recover edible food for human consumption.
 Please see Edible Food Recovery below for more information.

 As of July 1, 2020, AB 827 requires all businesses (except full service restaurants) to provide organics and recycling bins at front-of-house to collect food scraps and recycling.
+Signs can help your customers choose the right bin.
+Below are links to signs your business can use on or near the bins to help your customers use the correct bin.

 Citrus Heights Municipal Code